 University of Toronto Awards

 - The Adel S. Sedra Distinguished Graduate Award is a fellowship of up to $25,000 awarded annually to a doctoral student who demonstrates outstanding academic and extracurricular leadership.
 International students are eligible to apply.

 - A number of University-Wide awards have been established at the School of Graduate Studies through the generous support of donors.
 Approximately 16 awards with individual eligibility criteria and values are available.
 Need-based funds awarded in excess of $5,000 will contribute towards the PhD Funding Package.

 - The Connaught International Scholarships assist graduate units in recruiting and supporting top international scholars.
 Students do not apply directly, but must be nominated by their graduate unit at the time of admission.
 The effective value awarded to each student is $35,000.00 in total (including tuition).

-- The David Cornfield Melanoma Fund is a new award offered to a student with a demonstrated special interest and research achievements in the field of melanoma skin cancer, and who demonstrates academic excellence.
+- The David Cornfield Melanoma Fund is offered to a student with a demonstrated special interest and research achievements in the field of melanoma skin cancer, and who demonstrates academic excellence.
 The award is valued at approximately $4,000.

 These and other major external awards can be discovered by consulting the School of Graduate Studies’ Scholarships & Awards information.

 - The Dr. Andrea Sass-Kortsak Award is a merit-based award available to a PhD student engaged in research related to management, evaluation or policy related to occupational health, or secondly, to a PhD student in the Occupational and Environmental Health program.
 The award is valued at approximately $4,000.